mykelalvis/FT/Traveller/WORKING/Mongoose/Whispers on the Abyss.md

 allowing the weapon to be holstered like a handgun.
 Users typically carry a spare 12-round magazine and two 26-round extension magazines which project from the bottom of the weapon.
-First shot is double- action, after which conventional semi-automatic or full-automatic fire continues.
+First shot is double-action, after which conventional semi-automatic or full-automatic fire continues.
 The usual ammunition choice is designed for maximum stopping power rather than penetration and to avoid ricochets.
 When